 The Selection Committee is responsible for studying the nominations based on a list of predetermined criteria in order to reach a consensus on a winner.
 The committee is composed of three representatives, including one each of the business and cultural communities and one of the City of Saint-Lambert.
 It is supported throughout the process by a representative of the City’s Library Services, Arts and Culture Office.

-There was no Art-Business Award in 2017.
+There was no Art-Business Award in 2017 and in 2018.
 Do you know a place of business that deserves this award?
 Submit your idea by contacting the Arts and Culture Division at 450-466-3889 ext.
 3130 or email@example.com.

 The City would like to introduce the nominees, whose achievements deserve the spotlight.